cloud-foundations-on-aws/cloud-foundations-templates/custom-lens/README.md

 3. Navigate to the Well Architected Tool console in AWS.
 Choose Workloads and select 'Organization' and then click Continue Reviewing and choose AWS Cloud Foundations Accelerator.

+## Exporting CFA Lens to a Microsoft Excel Workbook

+"Tools" folder contains a [Microsoft Excel File](cloud-foundations-accelerator-workbook.xlsx), which is automatically generated out of CFA Lens JSON on each update.
+This file is formatted as a Project Workbook and can be used to track activities and CFA module completion instead/on top of CFA Lens execution using a Well-Architected Tool Console.

 ## Content

 | Custom Lens | Description | Type |